Azure/azure-arc-for-vmware-scripts/batch-enablement/arcvmware-batch-enablement.md

 ## Features

-- Creates a log file (`vmware-batch.log`) for tracking the script's operation.
+- Creates a log file (`arcvmware-batch-enablement.log`) for tracking the script's operation.
 - Generates a list of Azure portal links to all deployments created (`all-deployments-<timestamp>.txt`).
 - Creates ARM deployment files (`vmw-dep-<timestamp>-<batch>.json`).
 - Can enable up to 200 VMs in a single ARM deployment if guest management is enabled, else 400 VMs.